-Be prepared to show supporting documents, such as your letter of offer of employment.
-If you have the LMO confirmation number for your offer, give it to the border services officer.
+You should also have supporting documents, such as the letter that offers you a job.
+If you have the labour market opinion (LMO) confirmation number for your offer, give it to the BSO.

 Medical and health insurance, and workers’ compensation in Canada

-Your employer is responsible for making sure you are covered by medical and health insurance and workers’ compensation when you arrive in Canada.
+Your employer must make sure you are covered by medical and health insurance, and workers’ compensation, when you arrive in Canada.

 Getting a social insurance number

 The Social Insurance Number (SIN) is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
 You should apply for a SIN as soon as possible after you arrive in Canada.

 To apply for your SIN, simply gather all the required original proof-of-identity documents and take them to the nearest Service Canada point of service.
 If everything is in order, you will get your SIN at the time of your visit.